 As already outlined, it is still not entirely clear in which form the Asylum Office, Asylum Commission or Administrative Court determines that an asylum seeker is in need of special procedural guarantees.
-It is also not clear how and when does CRM start the vulnerability assessment for special reception guarantees.
+Most of the vulnerabilities are flagged by legal representatives in the asylum procedure, or during the in-depth legal counselling which implies in depth interviews which are usually conducted prior to the initiation of the asylum procedure.
+Thus, the CSOs are the ones who flag vulnerabilities prior and during the asylum procedure.

 Accordingly, the practice has shown that vulnerability assessments for the purpose of procedural or reception guarantees have never been conducted through a special procedure or through a separate decision which is issued in some sort of procedure.
 It is also not clear if the CRM has any role in that regards, and in relation to reception guarantees, but the practice has shown that many vulnerable applicants have never benefitted from special reception guarantees.

 The Asylum Office has been so far the only asylum authority which highlighted vulnerabilities of certain applicants in the reasoning of its decisions.
-In almost all decisions related to UASCs, the first instance authority explicitly stated that special procedural and reception guarantees were secured in UASC's cases since they were appointed a legal guardian, a legal representative and were accommodated in social care institution designated for children.792 This practice has remained unchanged in all of the UASC cases which were positively decided in 2022.
-In 2023, there were no decisions related to UASCs.
+In almost all decisions related to UASCs, the first instance authority explicitly stated that special procedural and reception guarantees were secured in UASC's cases since they were appointed a legal guardian, a legal representative and were accommodated in social care institution designated for children.
+This practice has remained unchanged in all of the UASC cases which were positively decided in 2022.
+In 2023 and 2024, there were no decisions related to UASCs, but there was a BID assessment in the case of an Afghan minor whose case is still pending before the Asylum Office.
+B49